Awakened-Redstone/AutoWhitelist/README.md

 #### You can set the bot message text with a <u>datapack</u>, more about it can be found <u>[here](https://github.com/Awakened-Redstone/AutoWhitelist/wiki/Custom-messages)</u>

-Configuring the mod can be a bit complicated, you can find a tutorial below.
+You can find a tutorial below on how to configure the mod
 <br/>
 The configuration file can be found at `config/autowhitelist.json5`, it is auto-generated after the mod is run for the first time
 <br/>